jeffureta/philippine-map/README.md

 ### **8. Data Consistency Tests**

-To ensure data integrity across different data sources, specific tests are in place.
+To ensure data integrity, a specific test is in place.

-**Region Name Consistency (`src/tests/regionNames.test.js`)**
+**Unified Data Integrity (`src/tests/regionNames.test.js`)**

-This test verifies that the administrative region names are consistent between `ph_updated_nir.json` (which provides geographic data) and `ph-pi-rate.json` (which contains poverty rate data).
-It confirms that every region listed in one file exists in the other, preventing mismatches when data from both sources is combined.
+This test verifies that the unified data source (`src/data/region_data.js`) is correctly structured.
+It confirms that every region feature in the GeoJSON data has been successfully merged with the corresponding poverty rate data, ensuring that the application uses a consistent and complete dataset.